 Why should I consider installing workplace EV charging points?

 The popularity of electric and plug-in hybrid vehicles is booming.
-According to figures from the SMMT, in 2020 more than one in ten (10.7%) new cars was a plug-in .
-With a growing choice of electric vehicles (EVs) in the pipeline and renewed incentives for company cars introduced last April, it’s increasingly likely that drivers will choose to make the switch.
+According to figures from the SMMT, more than one in five (18.5%) of new cars was a plug-in in 2021 .
+With a growing choice of vehicles in the pipeline and renewed incentives for company cars introduced last April, it’s increasingly likely that drivers will choose to make the switch.

-Prime Minister Boris Johnson’s ‘Ten Point Plan for a Green Industrial Revolution’ in 2020 recognised that strategic importance .
-There’s a package of support measures in place for businesses looking to install their own infrastructure for charging electric cars at work.
+Workplace charging is an important component for encouraging further uptake.
+It provides vital infrastructure for shared and depot-based fleets and enables employees to charge where they park.
+That strategic importance was recognised in Prime Minister Boris Johnson’s ‘Ten Point Plan for a Green Industrial Revolution’ in 2020 , and there’s a package of support measures in place for businesses looking to install their own infrastructure.

 What funding is available?